julienherrero/awesome-list/README.md

 - [skydoves/TransformationLayout](https://github.com/skydoves/TransformationLayout) - 🌠 Transform between two Views, Activities, and Fragments, or a View to a Fragment with container transform animations for Android.
 - [skydoves/android-developer-roadmap](https://github.com/skydoves/android-developer-roadmap) -  🗺 The Android Developer Roadmap offers comprehensive learning paths to help you understand Android ecosystems.
 - [skydoves/colorpicker-compose](https://github.com/skydoves/colorpicker-compose) - 🎨 Jetpack Compose color picker library for getting colors from any images by tapping on the desired color.
-- [skydoves/landscapist](https://github.com/skydoves/landscapist) - 🌻 A pluggable, highly optimized Jetpack Compose image loading library that fetches and displays network images with Glide, Coil, and Fresco.
+- [skydoves/landscapist](https://github.com/skydoves/landscapist) - 🌻 A pluggable, highly optimized Jetpack Compose and Kotlin Multiplatform image loading library that fetches and displays network images with Glide, Coil, and Fresco.
 - [skydoves/sandwich](https://github.com/skydoves/sandwich) - 🥪  Sandwich is an adaptable and lightweight sealed API library designed for handling API responses and exceptions in Kotlin for Retrofit, Ktor, and Kotlin Multiplatform.
 - [skydoves/sealedx](https://github.com/skydoves/sealedx) - 🎲 Kotlin Symbol Processor that auto-generates extensive sealed classes and interfaces for Android and Kotlin.
 - [skydoves/snitcher](https://github.com/skydoves/snitcher) - 🦉 Snitcher captures global crashes, enabling easy redirection to the exception tracing screen for swift recovery.